issavejdani/sa-clone-project/README.md

 Adding new projects to the team space is one of the primary activities that you do as a team administrator.
 Sometimes this activity requires a lot of steps or can be error-prone and time-consuming.
 That is where the new clone project feature comes in handy.
 This new feature allows you to duplicate a project in fewer steps, saving you time and effort.

-You can create similar projects to existing ones without configuring them from scratch.
-Once done, you can change the settings of the new one.
+You can create projects that are similar to existing ones without having to configure them from scratch.
+Once you finish cloning them, you can modify their settings.

-This document covers a step by step guide on how to clone a project.
+This document contains a step-by-step guide for cloning a project.

 ## Clone an existing project

-To clone a project you need to take the following steps:
+To clone a project, perform the following steps:

 1. Go to **Projects**.
 2. Select the three dots button next to the project.